Alarm System Permits

 Applications for relocation of an existing wireless facility will be reviewed within the timeframe equivalent to a new installation.

 Applications for repair/replacement of existing wireless facilities, disconnection of service, and temporary traffic control will be reviewed within 10 business days.
 An expedited review of two business days may be requested for more urgent repairs of existing facilities by contacting Development Services upon application at 940-349-8360.
 Reference the fee schedule for applicable fees (PDF).

 The wireless provider and/or contractor must schedule inspections in Central Square once a Wireless Permit has been issued to allow Public Works Inspection evaluation of the work activities for compliance with the conditions of the permit, city code, and city standard specifications.

-A ROW Inspection Process document is available below with additional instruction on the timing and scope of required inspections, as well as answers to frequently asked questions.
+A ROW Inspection Process document (PDF) is available with additional instruction on the timing and scope of required inspections, as well as answers to frequently asked questions.